ibm-cloud-docs/overview/locations.md

 ## Regions
 {: #regions}

-{{site.data.keyword.IBM}} offers two types of regions: MZRs and single-campus MZRs and both are considered an MZR.
+IBM&reg; offers two types of regions: MZRs and single-campus MZRs and both are considered an MZR.
 The underlying infrastructure in both types provides the same [SLA](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en){: external}.
 A region is an independent geographic territory that consists of one or more zones and is typically referred to by the metropolitan (metro) city area name like Dallas or London.

 Each [zone](#x2070723){: term} within the region assists with improved fault tolerance and decreased latency.
 A zone is identified by using two separate names.
 There is a zone name, for example `us-south-1` that is a logical identifier for a zone in the context of the current account.
-There is also a universal zone name that is the identifier for a zone that is consistent across {{site.data.keyword.cloud_notm}}, for example `us-south-dal10-a`.
+There is also a universal zone name that is the identifier for a zone that is consistent across IBM Cloud, for example `us-south-dal10-a`.
 The universal zone name provides the location specification for VPC resources by mapping the zone name to a physical location, such as a data center.
 Alternatively, the location for classic resources is not specified by zone and instead uses the specific data center within the region, such as `DAL10`.
 For more information about zone information specific to your account, see [Zone mapping per account](#zone-mapping).
 {: #zone-names}

 By distributing your workloads across three zones and consuming highly available regional cloud resources through virtual private endpoints, you can increase regional availability.
 Distributing a workload across multiple regions can provide higher availability and serve as the foundation for a disaster recovery plan.
 There are zonal, regional, and global cloud services that provide a consistent set of resources across regions.
-The {{site.data.keyword.IBM_notm}} regional services are distributed across zones in an MZR and generally provide 99.99% (tier 3) availability.
+The IBM regional services are distributed across zones in an MZR and generally provide 99.99% (tier 3) availability.

 ### Multizone regions